 Soldier Field in Chicago.
 David B. Seide Defined Space Chicago (left) and Ron Chapple photo (right).

-Stadium seats are supported on precast concrete risers that span between and are supported by the main structural steel rakers that are supported at 40 feet centers.
+Stadium seats on precast concrete risers span between and are supported by structural steel rakers located 40 feet on center.
 The rakers supporting the upper grandstand cantilever 60 feet over the historic colonnades, one of the longest such cantilevers supporting crowds.
-All of the luxury suites and club seating are located on the east side of the stadium, allowing the grandstand seating on the west side to be much closer to the field.
-The structure for the suites wraps around the corners of the field, cantilevering over 100 feet of the end zone seating and providing support for the massive video displays.
-Twenty-one tuned mass dampers, located at the tips of the cantilever of the grandstand, dissipate energy and vibrations, thereby maintaining spectator comfort.
+Luxury suites and club seating are located on the stadium’s east side, allowing grandstand seating on the west side to be much closer to the field.
+The suite structure wraps around the corners of the field, cantilevering over 100 feet above the end-zone seating and providing support for massive video displays.

 The complex geometry and coordination of this project, together with the fast-track 20-month schedule, were facilitated by the use of Tekla 3D computer modeling of the structural steel frame.
 This allowed Thornton Tomasetti to electronically provide the fabricator with the geometry needed to fabricate each steel piece and connection.
 The result was a shorter design review process and aversion of costly miscues from design to fabrication and installation.